ingram-projects/animxyz/docs/content/sections/vue-xyz-transition-group.md

 ### tag

 Specifies the tag to use for the wrapper element.
-Defaults to `'span'`.
+Defaults to `'div'`.

 <div class="properties-table table-wrap">
 	<table>